Orson Welles: Theatre and radio stardom (1936–1940)

+In July 1937, the Mutual Network gave Welles a seven-week series to adapt Les Misérables.
+It was his first job as a writer-director for radio, the debut of the Mercury Theatre, and one of Welles's finest achievements.
+He invented the use of narration in radio.
+"By making himself the center of the storytelling process, Welles fostered the impression of self-adulation that was to haunt his career to his dying day", wrote critic Andrew Sarris.
+"For the most part, however, Welles was singularly generous to the other members of his cast and inspired loyalty from them above and beyond the call of professionalism."
+That September, Mutual chose Welles to play Lamont Cranston, also known as The Shadow.
+He performed the role through mid-September 1938.

 Beginning January 1, 1938, Caesar was performed in repertory with The Shoemaker's Holiday; both productions moved to the larger National Theatre.
 They were followed by Heartbreak House (April 29, 1938) and Danton's Death (November 5, 1938).
 As well as being presented in a pared-down oratorio version at the Mercury Theatre in December 1937, The Cradle Will Rock was at the Windsor Theatre January 4 – April 2, 1938.
 Such was the success of the Mercury Theatre that Welles appeared on the cover of Time, in full makeup as Captain Shotover in Heartbreak House, on May 9—three days after his 23rd birthday.